 The Archipelago of Azores is situated in the North Atlantic Ocean, at about 1400 km West of continental Portugal, which represents a two or a two and a half hour flight from Lisbon depending on the Island you are flying to.

-However, there are also other regular flight connections to Faial through Lisbon, Oporto, Ponta Delgada (São Miguel Island) and Lajes (Terceira Island) Airports.
+However, there are other regular flight connections to Faial through Lisbon, Oporto, Ponta Delgada (São Miguel Island) and Lajes (Terceira Island) Airports.
 These connections may include a stop at one of these airports.

 Even though there aren’t many regular flights from Lisbon to Pico Island Airport, you may also reach Faial through Pico Island, which is only 6 miles away from Faial.
 If you choose this gateway, you will then have to catch a ferry boat to Horta at Madalena harbour.